unlox775/php-testbed/README.md

 # php-testbed
-Kickstart for a dockerized PHP with all my fav
+Kickstart for a dockerized PHP with all my favorite stuffs